Quick start guide for Sequelize schema design in Meteor Modeler.

 To save scripts to files, click the Script icon on the toolbar and then click Save script.

-This is the end of the Sequelize schema design page.
+Enjoy your Sequelize schema design tasks!
 Thanks for reading!